sendle/sendle_elixir_exercise/README.md

 ## Submitting the test

-When you have completed the exercise and whish to submit your work, please do the following:
+When you have completed the exercise and wish to submit your work, please do the following:

 1. Make sure all your work is commited to your branch, good commit messages and telling a story through the commits is a good thing.